Slovenia pledges to sell 15 firms, raise VAT to avert bailout

 Saso Stanovnik, lead economist at investment firm Alta Invest, said the plan might buy time, but was not a "permanent solution".

-"The biggest problem of this programme is that it does not put enough emphasis on cutting costs," he told Reuters.
-"The privatisation announcement is a positive surprise, but because of past experience we're sceptical that Slovenia will indeed sell these firms."
+"The biggest problem of this program is that it does not put enough emphasis on cutting costs," he told Reuters.
+"The privatization announcement is a positive surprise, but because of past experience we're skeptical that Slovenia will indeed sell these firms."

 The country bought breathing space last week when it managed to issue two bonds with a total value of $3.5 billion, but will have to tap markets again no later than the first quarter of 2014 before a 5-year 1.5 billion euro bond matures on April 2.